Summary: in this tutorial, you’ll learn how to rename a table in the database using the Oracle RENAME

 function became invalid.

-To find the invalid objects in the current schema, you query data from the all_objects
+Finally, find the invalid objects in the current schema by querying data from the all_objects

 view as follows: